+TEMPEST

-TEMPEST FOR ITALY Support Division's Test Systems Department has won an order worth more than £100,000 from an Italian customer for a Tempest Test Receiver (TTR).
+FOR ITALY Support Division's Test Systems Department has won an order worth more than £100,000 from an Italian customer for a Tempest Test Receiver

 TTR is a spectrum analyser-based receiver used in checking the information content of signals and the Company is the only British manufacturer with UK National Tempest Authority approval.

-Test Systems has supplied a number of TTRs to overseas customers.
-Product Sales Executive Steve Jeynes said: "We have other TTR system orders in the pipeline, in Europe and the Far East, and we hope that this contract will lead to further business in Italy."
+Systems supplied a number of TTRs overseas customers.
+Product Sales Executive Steve Jeynes said: "We

+have other TTR system

+orders in the pipeline, in

+Europe and the Far East,

+and we hope that this

+contract will lead to further

+business in Italy."

+(TTR).